knowledge | 6 August 2020 |

 COVID-19: New Changes to Company Law

-As part of its response to difficulties faced by businesses during the COVID-19 crisis, the Companies (Miscellaneous Provisions) (Covid-19) Act 2020 (the “Act”) has been signed into law.
+As part of its response to difficulties faced by businesses during the COVID-19 crisis, the Companies (Miscellaneous Provisions) (Covid-19) Act 2020 (the “Act”) was enacted and commenced on 21 August 2020.
+This Act contains measures that will provide entities with some flexibility in relation to operational and governance matters during the current pandemic.

-The Act will, for the most part, temporarily amend the Companies Act 2014 (the “2014 Act”) and the Industrial and Provident Societies Act 1893 (the “1893 Act”) so that, notwithstanding challenges posed by the pandemic, entities can continue to operate in compliance with relevant provisions of those Acts.
-The Act has been signed into law as of 1 August 2020, and therefore enacted, but not yet commenced.
-For ease of reading only, this briefing assumes that the Act is fully in effect.
+The Act, for the most part, temporarily amends the Companies Act 2014 (the “2014 Act”) and the Industrial and Provident Societies Act 1893 (the “1893 Act”) so that, notwithstanding challenges posed by the pandemic, entities can continue to operate in compliance with relevant provisions of those Acts.

 Nature of the Amendments